in28minutes/spring-master-class/README.md

 ### Requirements
 - You should have working knowledge of Java and Annotations.
-- We will help you install Eclipse and get up and running with Maven and Tomcat.
+- We will help you to install Eclipse and get up and running with Maven and Tomcat.

 ### Step Wise Details